-Challenge number Detail of challenge 1 Assessment has identified that from Y1 to Y6 50% of pupils are not on track to meet year group expectations in writing.
-Reception children are currently 88% on track with their writing.
-2 Assessment has identified that from Y1 to Y6 37% of pupils are not on track to meet year group expectations in reading.
-Reception children are currently 88% on track with their phonics and early reading.
+Challenge number Detail of challenge 1 Assessment has identified that from Y1 to Y6 67% of pupils are not on track to meet year group expectations in writing.
+2 Assessment has identified that from Y1 to Y6 50% of pupils are not on track to meet year group expectations in reading.
 3 Internal assessments indicate that maths attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
-Currently 45% of PP children across the school are not on track to meet year group expectations.
-4 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations.

-5 Our observations and discussions with pupils and families have identified social and emotional issues for many pupils, and a lack of enrichment opportunities during school closure.
+Currently 55% of PP children across the school are not on track to meet year group expectations.
+4 Our observations and discussions with pupils and families have identified social and emotional issues for many pupils.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-Teacher referrals for support have markedly increased during the pandemic.22 pupils (9 of whom are disadvantaged) currently require additional support with social and emotional needs.
-6. 93.68% attendance rate for FSM6 children during Autumn term compared to 87% of non FSM6 children.
+Teacher referrals for ELSA and Nurture groups have increased since the pandemic.
+A fifth of all pupils have required some kind of support (6 of whom are disadvantaged) currently require additional support with social and emotional needs.
+5 Whole year: From September 2022 until July 2023 PP 92.49%, non-pp 94.75%